github/gh-gei/CONTRIBUTING.md

 If you think you've found a bug or have a great idea for new functionality please create an Issue in this repo.
 We have Issue Templates for both Bugs and Feature Requests.

 ## How to provide feedback or ask for help
-Use the Discussions tab in this repo for more general feedback or any questions/comments on this tooling.
+Use the [Discussions](https://github.com/github/OctoshiftCLI/discussions) tab in this repo for more general feedback or any questions/comments on this tooling.

 ## Product Backlog
-All work being done the maintainers of this repo is tracked in this repo using Issues.
+All work done by the maintainers of this repo is tracked in this repo using Issues.
 We have a hierarchical backlog with Epics at the top, broken down into Batches then broken down to Tasks (epic/batch/task is indicated via labels on the issues).
 You can see an example Epic and navigate down from there [here](https://github.com/github/OctoshiftCLI/issues/101)

 ## Submitting a Pull Request
 Before submitting a Pull Request please first open an issue to get feedback on the change you intend to submit.
 There's no worse feeling than submitting a PR after alot of effort only to learn that the maintainers don't want to add that feature to the product (or have very different ideas on how it should be designed).